 Estrela is a pleasant residential neighbourhood with one of my favourite parks, an impressive basilica and the nearby market in Campo de Ourique.
 Served by several buses and tram #28, the closest metro station is Rato.

-There’s not so much accommodation here as it’s more of a residential area but there’s a Small Historical Hotel called Hotel da Estrela, which is housed in a former palace.
+There’s not so much accommodation here as it’s more of a residential area but this Small Historical Hotel is housed in a former palace.
+The tastefully-decorated and bright rooms feature an all-white look with contrasting luxury carpets..
 Check photos and availability

 As you head west towards the National Museum of Ancient Art, you’ll find yourself in a fairly genteel district known as Lapa.
-One of the best hotels here is As Janelas Verdes, a 4-star Heritage Hotel with ample lounge spaces, a rooftop terrace and a leafy courtyard.
+One of the best hotels here is this 4-star Heritage Hotel with ample lounge spaces, a rooftop terrace and a leafy courtyard.
 Grab a room while you can

 Close by is the Palacio Ramalhete a beautiful and unique hotel with wonderful staff and a delicious breakfast.
 There are lovely hand painted Portuguese tiles throughout to marvel at.
 Book your stay.

-If that’s not grand enough for you, check out the luxurious Olissipo Lapa Palace, which is an oasis of tropical gardens and pools supported by the sumptuous facilities you’d expect from a top 5-star hotel.
+If that’s not grand enough for you, check out this luxurious palace hotel, which is an oasis of tropical gardens and pools supported by the sumptuous facilities you’d expect from a top 5-star hotel.
 Choose a room or suite

 Lisbon airport hotels